 Worker Data Interfaces

 The Worker Streaming Interface (WSI) and Worker Message Interface (WMI) are both worker data interface profiles that enable message-oriented, data-plane communication.
-These interfaces are used by workers to produce or consumer streams of data messages to or from other workers, whether collocated in the same device or executing elsewhere (possibly in a different type of device, including other workers implemented in software).
-This is the WIP data plane.
+These interfaces are used by workers to produce or consume streams of data messages to or from other workers, whether collocated in the same device or executing elsewhere (possibly in a different type of device, including other workers implemented in software).
+This is the OpenCPI and WIP data plane.

 From the point of view of an application worker, it is talking to another worker in the application or some source or sink I/O or network endpoint at the “edge” of the application.
 However, the other side of the interface may be infrastructure IP in these cases: